cowie/CDC-Viewer/readme.md

 For Platform Events: There's a form in there that'll let you specify the Platform Event you want to sub to.
 Make sure you __e that sucker, and use the API name, or it will fail to connect.
 I even threw a pretty Toast in there for ya.
 Fun times with SLDS, right?

+For EM Realtime Beta: Simply put in the name of the EM log you want to track in the Platform Event tab (such as `UriEventStream`), and it should get picked up!

 Now, I didn't want any of the CDC logic in the client, so we're basically using two different methods to event in real-time.
 Basically, the dance is such - when you hit index, it'll check the **NForce** object to see if we've got a live org.
 If not, use **NForce** to quickly redirect to an oAuth page from SF to log in, and authorize the app.
 Then redirected back to the live feed, newly connected (the redirect URL expected is `/auth/sfdc/callback`, found in *routes/index.js*[13] and routed at *routes/index.js*[35]).
 At this point, **Faye** will kick off with your token, and set up a subscription to your org's `data/changeEvents` CDC endpoint, which gives you everything.

 Now, to get the feed to the clientside, we need to add a server for the client to listen to.
 I probably coulda created a **Faye** client, but I didn't.
 Once the **Faye** client is in, we activate a channel in **socket.io** in order to publish to.
 Once you're redirected to the live index.pug, we activate a client-side **socket.io** subscriber to listen to the messages routed via **Faye** to **socket.io**.